maxbarkouras/-tinCAN-telephone/README.md

 # tinCAN-telephone
-Remotely send and receive CAN messages over WiFi
+Remotely send and receive CAN messages over WiFi.

+Hardware Requirements:
+- ESP32 (TWAI enabled)
+- CAN Transceiver
+**For OBD connections, you must also include**
+  - Buck Converter (minimum 12V at 1A)

 Wiring example using ESP32 and an OBD2 connection: